afuhflynn/code-reverb/IMPLEMENTATION.md

 ## Success Metrics & KPIs

 ### Technical Metrics

 - **Performance**: <2s API response time, 99.9% uptime
 - **Scalability**: Handle 1000+ concurrent PR analyses
 - **Reliability**: <0.1% error rate for critical operations

 ### Business Metrics

 - **User Growth**: 100+ repositories in first month
 - **Engagement**: 80% weekly active users
 - **Satisfaction**: 4.5+ star rating, <5% churn rate

 ### AI Metrics

 - **Accuracy**: 90%+ user satisfaction with AI reviews
 - **Speed**: <30 seconds average analysis time
 - **Coverage**: Support for 10+ programming languages

 ## Conclusion

-This implementation plan provides a comprehensive roadmap for building Code-Reverb from MVP to a scalable, enterprise-ready platform.
+This implementation plan provides a comprehensive roadmap for building CodeReverb from MVP to a scalable, enterprise-ready platform.
 The modular architecture and phased approach ensure that each component can be developed, tested, and deployed incrementally while maintaining code quality and scalability.

 Key success factors include:

 - Strong focus on AI accuracy and user experience
 - Robust infrastructure for handling scale
 - Comprehensive testing and monitoring
 - Security and compliance from day one
 - Clear migration path to Turborepo for future growth

-The plan balances technical excellence with business requirements, ensuring that Code-Reverb can grow from a promising startup to an industry-leading platform.
+The plan balances technical excellence with business requirements, ensuring that CodeReverb can grow from a promising startup to an industry-leading platform.